SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/amazon-vpc-flow.md

 ## Collect Amazon VPC Flow Logs from CloudWatch using CloudFormation

 This section has instructions for collecting VPC Flow Logs using a CloudFormation template.
-Alternatively, you can [Collect Amazon VPC Flow Logs using AWS S3 Source](#Collect_Amazon_VPC_Flow_Logs_using_AWS_S3_Source).
+Alternatively, you can [Collect Amazon VPC Flow Logs using Amazon S3 Source](#Collect_Amazon_VPC_Flow_Logs_using_AWS_S3_Source).

 This section has instructions for collecting logs for the Amazon VPC Flow Logs app.